-In the context of this roadmap, a gap refers to a significant issue that has been identified and that should be addressed in a standard, code, regulation, or conformance program, but for which currently none is published or known to exist that adequately addresses the issue.

-Gaps can be filled through the creation of entirely new standards, code provisions, regulations, or conformance programs, or through revisions to existing ones.
+In the context of this roadmap, a gap refers to a significant issue that has been identified and that should be addressed in a standard, code, regulation, or conformity assessment program, but for which currently none is published or known to exist.
+Gaps can be filled through the creation of entirely new standards, code provisions, regulations, or conformity assessment programs, or through revisions to existing ones.
 In some cases, work may already be in progress to fill the gap.

-A partial gap refers to a situation where a significant issue has been identified that is partially addressed by an existing standard, code, regulation, or conformance program.
+A partial gap refers to a situation where a significant issue has been identified that is partially addressed by an existing standard, code, regulation, or conformity assessment program.

-No gap means there is no significant issue that has been identified at this time or that is not already adequately covered by an existing standard, code, regulation, or conformance program.
+No gap means there is no significant issue that has been identified at this time or that is not already adequately covered by an existing standard, code, regulation, or conformity assessment program.